harsha-simhadri/big-ann-benchmarks/t3/README.md

 * **Hardware Access** This section describes how evaluators acquire access to the hardware (specific instructions or contact information.)
 * **No Source Declarations**  This section must contain a list of software components that were not provided with the submission.
 * **Hardware Setup And Software Installation**  This section should contain any hardware and software installation instructions.
+* **Run Competition Algorithm**  This section should contain instructions to run the competition algorithm, for example, run scripts.

-Please consult the *t3/faiss_t3/README.md* example.
+Please consult the baseline [README.md](faiss_t3/README.md) example.

 ### Optional Information